alchemix-finance/migrate2balancer/README.md

 -   LP: UniV2 LP Token
 -   BPT: 20WETH-80TOKEN Balancer Pool Token
 -   auraBPT: 20WETH-80TOKEN Aura Deposit Pool
--   See `IMigrator.sol` for the params required to migrate
+-   See `MigrationCalcs.sol` for examples of the calculations that need to be made before calling `migrate()`
--   See `BaseTest.sol` for examples of the off-chain calculations that need to be made before calling `migrate()`
+-   The calculations should then be the parameters found in `IMigrator.sol` to migrate
 -   The Migrator will unwrap the UniV2 LP, swap the 50/50 TOKEN/WETH balance for an 80/20 TOKEN/WETH balance, deposit TOKEN and WETH into a Balancer pool, and either deposit the newly minted BPT tokens into an Aura pool sending `msg.sender` auraBPT, or transfer the BPT directly to the `msg.sender`

 ## Getting Started